Tugamer89/RansomTuga/README.md

 # RansomTuga
-A simple Ransomware with a lot of options and fully customizable.
 <img src=".github/images/main.jpg" alt="mainImage">
+&nbsp;
+An advanced Ransomware with a lot of options and fully customizable.
+It encrypts files in AES CBC with a random generated 256 bit key and with an hardcoded IV.
+After the encryption it sends the key and some pc informations to the attacker via email.

 # Table of Contents